 95. Use the restroom before the test.
 Stress can easily cause an overactive bladder.
 Take preventative measures, and use the restroom beforehand.

-After the MCAT
+What To Do After You’ve Completed the MCAT

 96. BREATHE.
 When you start to feel nervous – which can actually be a good thing! – remember to breathe deeply and just focus on your breath.
 The butterflies can help sharpen your focus, as long as you don’t let them get totally out of control.